Meet Our Troop

 Ring Tailed Lemurs

-Lemurs are unfortunately endangered due to deforestation, with their natural habitat being taken over for farming and mining.
-At Wildlife Wonderland, we are dedicated to preserving the natural habitats of all Lemur species and raising awareness of the importance of their conservation.
+Tragically, ring-tailed lemurs are critically endangered.
+A crisis driven by deforestation, as their only natural habitat is being destroyed for industrial farming and mining.
+At Wildlife Wonderland, we are dedicated to doing our part in preserving these precious lives and raising global public awareness about the paramount importance of their survival.

 Black and White Ruffed Lemurs are among the many Lemur species that are endangered and are found exclusively on the island of Madagascar off the coast of Africa.
 These majestic creatures are one of the larger species of Lemurs and reside high in the trees of the forest region of Madagascar.
 They are frugivores with an extremely fast metabolism, allowing them to pass seeds up to the size of a quarter and deposit them on the forest floor, providing future fruit trees for generations to come.